 Is Microsoft participating in the Open Container Initiative (OCI)?

 To guarantee the packaging format remains universal, Docker recently organized the Open Container Initiative (OCI), aiming to ensure container packaging remains an open and foundation-led format with Microsoft as one of the founding members.

 Have a recommendation for an addition to the FAQ?
-We encourage you to a new feedback issue below or open a PR against these docs with your recommendations!
+Open a new feedback issue in the comments section or use GitHub to open a pull request against these docs!